CERTCC/SSVC/doc/md_src_files/090_futureWork.md

 # Future Work

 We intend SSVC to offer a workable baseline from which to improve and refine a vulnerability-prioritization methodology.
+We are working to improve SSVC.
+Several of the future work items in this section have [issues associated with them on the SSVC GitHub page](https://github.com/CERTCC/SSVC/issues), which is a good place to go to check on progress or help.
-While the method herein should be functional, we do not claim it is ready for use as is.
-Therefore, we lay out some aspects of future work that would help make it ready to use.
-We focus on further requirements gathering, further testing of the reliability of the decision process, and expanding to additional types of stakeholders beyond deployers and suppliers.
+Plans for future work focus on further requirements gathering, analysis of types of risk, and further testing of the reliability of the decision process.

 ## Requirements Gathering via Sociological Research